palantir/tslint/README.md

         stdout, which is usually the console where you're running it from.

     -r, --rules-dir:
-        An additional rules directory, for additional user-created rules. tslint will always check its default rules directory, in node_modules/tslint/build/rules, before checking the user-provided
+        An additional rules directory, for user-created rules. tslint will always check its default rules directory, in node_modules/tslint/build/rules, before checking the user-provided
         rules directory, so rules in the user-provided rules directory